Available models

 Create a code example

-After inputting parameters using the playground, you can automatically generate an API request to use in your application.
+After inputting parameters using the playground, you can automatically generate an API request to use in your application.- Select the API tab in the UI (above the Input field).

 - Using the dropdown menu, select the programming language (Python, JavaScript, cURL, etc.) and POST command you want to use (